krockway/MechaCar_Statistical_Analysis/README.md

 ## Linear Regression to Predict MPG

-To begin, we must set our hypotheses to answer if there is a linear relationship between MPG and the other 5 vehicle stats (vehicle weight, spoiler angle, ground_clearance, AWD & vehicle length)?
+To begin, we must set our hypotheses to answer if there is a linear relationship between MPG and the other 5 vehicle stats (vehicle weight, spoiler angle, ground clearance, AWD & vehicle length)?

-    H0: There is no linear relationship between one or more of the 5 vehicle statistics & MPG; ie they cannot be used to predict MPG.
+    H0: There is no linear relationship between any of the 5 vehicle statistics & MPG; ie none can be used to predict MPG.
     Ha: There is a linear relationship between one or more of the 5 vehicle statistics & MPG; ie one or more can be used to predict MPG.

 Additionally, we'll use .05 percent as our significance level.